clojure/tools.namespace/README.md

 Warnings and Potential Problems
 -------------------------------

+**`ns` syntax:** Clojure's `ns` macro is notoriously lax in what syntax it accepts. tools.namespace.parse is somewhat liberal, but it cannot handle every possible variation of syntax that `ns` does.
+Stick to the docstrings of [ns] and [require] and everything should be fine.

 **AOT-compilation:** Reloading code does not work in the presence of [AOT-compiled] namespaces.
 If you are using AOT-compilation in your project, make sure it is disabled and you have deleted any